 Deepest submersible dive [Solo | Men]

 10,898.4 m (35,756 ft) — On March 26, 2012, Canadian film director James Cameron made the first solo descent to the bottom of the Challenger Deep, the deepest known point in Earth’s ocean sea floor.
 Cameron reached the record solo depth aboard the Deepsea Challenger, a 7.3-m (24 ft) deep-diving submersible.
-The Deepsea Challenger is only one-tenth the weight of the bathyscaphe Trieste, the first and only other manned submersible ever to reach the bottom of the Challenger Deep in 1960, and still the record holder for the deepest submersible dive.
+The Deepsea Challenger is only one-tenth the weight of the bathyscaphe Trieste, the first manned submersible ever to reach the bottom of the Challenger Deep in 1960, and record holder for the deepest submersible dive for nearly 60 years.

 James Cameron’s Deepsea Challenge

 Comments are moderated: (1) Stay on topic (2) Be respectful (3) Refrain from vulgarity and abusive language (4) Do not publish materials that violate copyright.
 OFFENDING COMMENTS WILL BE DELETED.

 In order to ensure your browsing experience is as enjoyable as possible, banners are kept to an absolute minimum, which means that advertising revenues alone cannot sustain this 100% FREE publication.
 Researching and updating the Diving Almanac requires a lot of time and dedication.
 If you believe the diving community needs a central body of information to record, validate and make available our shared history and accomplishments, please show your support by making a contribution to the Diving Almanac via PayPal (Porbeagle Press).
 Thank you!